 Today, thanks to the Nations’ leadership and the ongoing work of the Caribou Guardians, the Klinse-za caribou herd is on the road to recovery.
 And now, they have a safe place to roam in the hugely expanded Klinse-za/Twin Sisters protected area, where Guardians continue to take care of these lands for the animals who depend on them.

-Thank you to our funders for their support of this work: Gencon Foundation, Liz Claiborne & Art Ortenberg Foundation, Mitsubishi Foundation Corporation for the Americas, Real Estate Foundation of British Columbia
+Yellowstone to Yukon Conservation Initiative Foundation (Y2Y) acknowledges the support of the Gencon Foundation, Liz Claiborne & Art Ortenberg Foundation, Mitsubishi Corporation Foundation for the Americas, Real Estate Foundation of British Columbia and the Sitka Foundation.